gellmr/RwASP/README.md

 (Please allow a few seconds for the site to load.)

-The application allows you to browse and search for products, add to cart and proceed to checkout.
+The application allows you to browse or search for products, add to cart and proceed to checkout.

 Completed orders appear within the user's My Orders page.